razgarabedi/Forumify/README.md

 # ForumLite

-ForumLite is a lightweight forum application built using Next.js, TypeScript, Tailwind CSS, ShadCN UI components, and placeholder data for persistence.
+ForumLite is a lightweight forum application built using Next.js, TypeScript, Tailwind CSS, ShadCN UI components, and PostgreSQL for persistence.
 It demonstrates core forum functionalities including user authentication, category and topic management, posting, an admin panel, user profiles, rich content features, a notification system, and private messaging.

 ## Features